pmichaillat/pmichaillat.github.io/content/design/b.md

 + Color scheme, font, spacing, and general appearance are streamlined and as minimalist as possible.
 + Tables, code blocks, quote blocks, itemized and numbered lists are formatted to fit seamlessly with the rest of the website.

 ---

 ## Installation

 ### On your local machine

-+ Clone the repository to your local machine
++ Since the website is hosted on GitHub Pages, it is convenient to install [GitHub Desktop](https://desktop.github.com) first.
+Via GitHub Desktop, you will be able to install the website on your local machine and update the website from your local machine—without ever going to GitHub.
-+ Install [Hugo](https://gohugo.io/installation/).
++ Next, install [Hugo](https://gohugo.io/installation/).
 On a Mac, this is easily done with [Homebrew](https://brew.sh).
 Simply run the following command in the terminal: `brew install hugo`.
++ If you already have Hugo on your machine, make sure to install the latest version.
+You can verify the installed version with: `hugo version`.
+To update Hugo if it is outdated on your local machine, run: `brew upgrade hugo`.
-+ Since the website is hosted on GitHub Pages, it is convenient to install [GitHub Desktop](https://desktop.github.com).
-The website can conveniently be updated from your local machine via GitHub Desktop without going to GitHub.
++ Then, clone the repository to your local machine using GitHub Desktop or by downloading the ZIP file.
 + Update the `baseURL` parameter in `config.yml` with the website URL that you plan to use.

 ### On your GitHub account

 + The first time that you push your repository to GitHub, you need to allow GitHub Actions and GitHub Pages so the website can be built and deployed to GitHub Pages.
-+ The first step is to ask GitHub to [publish the website](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow) with a GitHub Action.
-GitHub offers a ready-made action to publish a Hugo website, called `Deploy Hugo site to Pages`.
-This action must be enabled in the [Pages Settings](https://github.com/pmichaillat/hugo-website/settings/pages) of your GitHub repository.
-You can view the workflow triggered by the action in the `.github/workflows/hugo.yml` file.
++ The first step is to ask GitHub to [publish the website](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow) with a GitHub Actions workflow.
+GitHub offers a ready-made workflow to publish a Hugo website, called `Deploy Hugo site to Pages`.
+This workflow must be enabled in the [Pages Settings](https://github.com/pmichaillat/hugo-website/settings/pages) of your GitHub repository.
+You can view the workflow in the `.github/workflows/hugo.yml` file.
-+ Once the GitHub Actions are enabled, GitHub will build and publish the website as soon as the repository is updated.
++ Once GitHub Actions are enabled, GitHub will build and publish the website as soon as the repository is updated.
-+ If you would like to update the GitHub action (for instance because it became outdated and fails to deploy the site), you can find the [most recent action on GitHub]( https://github.com/actions/starter-workflows/blob/main/pages/hugo.yml).
++ If you would like to update the GitHub Actions workflow (for instance because it became outdated and fails to deploy the site), you can find the [most recent workflow on GitHub]( https://github.com/actions/starter-workflows/blob/main/pages/hugo.yml).
 You can place this file directly in the `.github/workflows` folder to replace the old `hugo.yml` file.

 ---